-CHICAGO -- Sixty-five people were shot, five fatally, in shootings across Chicago over the weekend, police said.
+CHICAGO -- At least 48 people were shot, five fatally in weekend shootings across the city, Chicago police said.

-Eight people were killed and at least 17 others, including an off duty Chicago police officer, were wounded by gunfire across Chicago last weekend.
+Five people were killed and at least 60 others were wounded by gunfire across Chicago last weekend.

 ABC7 Chicago contributed to this report.

 (Source: Sun-Times Media Wire - Copyright Chicago Sun-Times 2022.)